Importance is Important: Generalized Markov Chain Importance Sampling Methods

-\paragraph{Details of the MCMC samplers.} Six MCMC samplers are considered in Figure~\ref{fig:vs1}.
-MH denotes the standard random walk MH algorithm with balancing function $h(r) = 1 \wedge r$ and proposal $q(\cdot \mid x)$ being the uniform distribution on $\cN_x= \{y \colon \norm{x - y}_1 = 1 \}$.
-IIT denotes the naive IIT sampler, Algorithm~\ref{alg:iit}, with $h(r) = \sqrt{r}$.
+M--H denotes the uninformed M--H algorithm that proposes the next state by uniformly sampling from $\cN_x$.
+IIT denotes Algorithm~\ref{alg:iit}, with balancing function $h(r) = \sqrt{r}$.
 MH-IIT is Algorithm~\ref{alg:mh-iit} with $\rho(x) \equiv 0.025$ and $h(r) = 1 \wedge r$.
-RN-IIT is Algorithm~\ref{alg:rn-iit} with $m = 100$.
-MTM is the locally-balanced multiple-try Metropolis algorithm of~\citep{changrapidly} with balancing function $h(r) = \sqrt{r}$ and number of tries $ = 100$; the number of tries plays the same role as the parameter $m$ in RN-IIT.
-Finally, wTGS denotes the weighted tempered Gibbs sampler of~\citep{zanella2019scalable} with default parameter setting in the authors' code.
-Results for Example~\ref{ex:vs1} with $p = 500$ and $p_1 = 20$ are given in Figure~\ref{fig:vs1.supp}, from which we obtain essentially same findings for the three IIT methods.
+RN-IIT is Algorithm~\ref{alg:rn-iit} with $m = 100$ and $h(r) = \sqrt{r}$.
+MTM is the locally balanced multiple-try Metropolis algorithm of \citet{changrapidly} with balancing function $h(r) = \sqrt{r}$ and number of tries $= 100$; the number of tries plays the same role as the parameter $m$ in RN-IIT.
+Finally, wTGS denotes the weighted tempered Gibbs sampler of \citet{zanella2019scalable} with the default parameter setting in the authors' code.

+Figure~\ref{fig:vs1} shows the results when $p_1 = 50$ or $p_1 = 20$.
+It can be seen from Figure~\ref{fig:vs1} that when $\theta$ is small (i.e., $\pi$ is relatively flat), uninformed M--H is the best, as it is efficient at exploring the whole space.
+When $\theta$ is large, IIT, MH-IIT, and RN-IIT outperform uninformed M--H due to the importance weighting.
+In particular, MH-IIT has the best performance among all methods.
+RN-IIT seems less efficient than IIT and MH-IIT in this scenario, but it is much better than the locally balanced MTM method, an M--H algorithm with very similar dynamics.
+The wTGS sampler only performs well when $\theta$ is large, which can be partially explained by the theory developed in \citet{zhou2022rapid}.

+We have also tried the Hamming ball sampler of \citet{titsias2017hamming} and the LIT-MH sampler of \citet{zhou2021dimension}, but both methods performed poorly according to our metric due to the high per-iteration computational cost (these algorithms could be beneficial if parallel computing is available).

-\paragraph{On Rao-Blackwellization.} In the variable selection literature, Rao-Blackwellization is often used to improve the posterior estimates~\citep{guan2011bayesian, zhou2019fast, zhou2021dimension, griffin2021search}, and it can be implemented for naive IIT and wTGS at almost no extra computational cost.
+\textbf{On Rao-Blackwellization.} In the variable selection literature, Rao-Blackwellization is often used to improve the posterior estimates~\citep{guan2011bayesian, zhou2019fast, zhou2021dimension, griffin2021search}, and it can be implemented for IIT and wTGS at almost no extra computational cost.